status-im/nimbus-eth2/README.md

 ## Testnet

-The beacon chain now has a public testnet available.
+T     he beacon chain now has a public testnet available.
 Connect to it with:

 ```bash
 make testnet0